M3-org/git-gud/README.md

 Buy an ENS address, host the webxr experience on there

-grats if you made it this far
+gj if you made it this far

 ## Promotion